modio/modio-docs/public/en-us/game-integration/unity/cs-ref.md

 [ModioDebugMenu(ShowInSettingsMenu = false)] public static void EndCurrentTempModSession()
 ```

-Will end the current temp mod session started by [`StartTempModSession`](#Modio.ModInstallationManagement.StartTempModSession)
+Will end the current temp mod session started by [`StartTempModSession`](#Modio.ModInstallationManagement.StartTempModSession).
+If using temp mods to
+install premium mods, it's imperative that this is called BEFORE the game shuts down to allow the plugin to
+uninstall the temp mods.

+###### Remarks

+Will cause mods installed using [`StartTempModSession`](#Modio.ModInstallationManagement.StartTempModSession)to be uninstalled.

 #### AddTemporaryMods{#Modio.ModInstallationManagement.AddTemporaryMods}